willogy-team/insights--tensorflow/part5/README.md

     raise AttributeError('Layer ' + self.name + ' has no inbound nodes.')
 AttributeError: Layer vgg_block has no inbound nodes.
 ```

+## Solve the problem "AttributeError: Layer vgg_block has no inbound nodes"

 There is a problems with the output shape information of each layer.
 We can verify it by using the ```model.summary()```.
 Let's add the ```model.summary()``` right after the model is built: